esp32 module, esp32 pinout, esp32 power ratings, esp32 applications, esp32 datasheet, esp32, esp32 features

 • Compliant with Bluetooth v4.2 BR/EDR

-• Class-1, Class-2 and Class-3 transmitter without external power amplifier
+• Class-1, Class-2 and Class-3 transmitters without external power amplifier

 • Increased Power Control